-The comments on pages 48 and 49 regarding variations and minor variations apply equally to Clubs as they do to Premises Licences.
+The comments on pages 50 to 52 regarding variations and minor variations apply equally to Clubs as they do to Premises Licences.

 Review of a Club Premises Certificate

 Any Responsible Authority, individual, business or member of the club may apply at any time for a review of your Club Premises Certificate.